-With the new release of iOS 13 and Xcode 11 we could expect nice features, new devices, cool things to try but at the same time some of the updates could be disrupting for your app if not taking the appropriate care.
+With the new release of iOS 13 and Xcode 11, we could expect excellent features, new devices, cool things to try but at the same time, some of the updates could be disrupting for your app if not taking the appropriate care.

-There was also a tweak on the permissions for an app, so we need to reevaluate the permissions that we require in order to continue working properly.
-For example: now it is going to be very evident if the app is using a location permission in the background, there was also the introduction of the “allow once”, or the new explicit permission for BLE (Bluetooth always).
-Those were not required before and could definitely affect the functioning of your app if not set properly.
+There was also a tweak on the permissions for an app, so we need to reevaluate the permissions that we require to continue working correctly.
+For example: now it is going to be very evident if the app is using location permission in the background.
+There was also the introduction of the “allow once” or the new explicit permission for BLE (Bluetooth always).
+Those were not required before and could affect the functioning of your app if not set correctly.

-Other thing to consider is the dependencies of your project, we need to make sure that all the submodules are compatible with iOS 13 and the library updates sometimes are not in sync with Apple release plans.
+Another thing to consider is the dependencies of your project.
+We need to make sure that all the submodules are compatible with iOS 13 and the library updates sometimes are not in sync with Apple release plans.

-Other nice feature worth trying is “Combine” which is a framework with similar capabilities as RXSwift.
-Maybe it would be not worthy translating an already RXSwift working app but definitely for something new it is a framework that will make the code easier, by getting rid of the manual hazard of maintaining callbacks and property observers in place.
+Another nice feature worth trying is “Combine” which is a framework with similar capabilities as RXSwift.
+Maybe it would be not worthy translating an already RXSwift working app but definitely for something new it is a framework that makes the code more manageable, by getting rid of the manual hazard of maintaining callbacks and property observers in place.

-Also as Android announced this year several on device capabilities for machine learning, CoreML was also updated allowing to keep trained models and even retraining them within the app avoiding any privacy concern and saving communication bandwidth.
+Also, as Android announced this year several on device capabilities for machine learning, CoreML was updated, allowing to keep trained models and even retraining them within the app avoiding any privacy concern and saving communication bandwidth.

-And as if Sign in with Google, Facebook, Amazon, etc. was not enough now we have Sign in with Apple which is now available as another Sign in service to be used on an app and web.
+Plus, as if sign-in with Google, Facebook, Amazon, and other clouds was not enough now we have to sign-in with Apple which is now available as another sign-in service used on an app and web.

-These are just some of the new things on iOS 13 but there are more things to try like Reality Kit, Background Tasks, updates on Vision Kit and many more.
-Definitely keeping an app up to date with the latest advances in technology that look modern and enjoyable is a big effort and an ongoing task.
+These are just some of the new things on iOS 13, but there are more things to try like Reality Kit, Background Tasks, updates on Vision Kit, and many more.
+Keeping an app up to date with the latest advances in technology that look modern and enjoyable is a significant effort and an ongoing task.